 Minimalism is falling to the wayside as maximalist design is on the rise.
 Maximalist design utilizes bold colors and designs to draw the reader’s attention to the screen.
 Sometimes it can be overwhelming, but that’s kind of the idea.
 Along with maximalist design, bold design elements like large oblique and organic shapes are becoming common elements on web pages as design evolves from a minimalist to maximalist approach.

 2018 is all about clicking, scrolling, and shifting — essentially, websites want to catch user’s attention by engaging and interacting with them in big and small ways.
-Web designers are focusing on getting the user to stay on the page with small things like a Parallax effect on background photos and page transitions to engage the user, even when engagement isn’t 100 percent necessary.
-Design is also engaging users in a more direct way by including elements like videos for user to click on to play.
-Social media is banking on increasing users options to interact (think of Facebook’s addition of emotions to the “Like” button) to keep them on their platforms.
+Web designers are focusing on getting the user to stay on the page with small things like a Parallax effect on background photos and page transitions to engage the user, even when engagement isn’t 100 percent necessary (like you don’t need them to click on the button).
+Designers are also trying to engage users in a more direct manner by including elements like videos for user to click on to play and watch.
+Social media is also capitalizing on this element of website design by increasing users options to interact with their friends’ posts. (think of Facebook’s addition of emotions like “love,” “haha” and “sad” to the “like” button).

 Video as a Key Element

 The auto-play element that Facebook has incorporated on its platform is beneficial for multiple reasons — it grabs a scroller’s attention and gets them to stop and watch something (at least for a few seconds), it increases the video’s view count, and it increases engagement on a website.